mehdizse/tp_mask_rcnn/README.md

 ![Test Image 2](images/result_3.png)

 These examples demonstrate the model's capacity to detect drones within real-world images, although some segmentation results may be inaccurate or contain errors.

-- **Annotations and Images**:
-  - Samples from the dataset are included in the `dataset` directory:
-    - Training images and annotations are in `dataset/train`
-    - Validation images and annotations are in `dataset/val`

 ## Observations and Comments
 The training process demonstrates a steady decline in both training and validation losses, reflecting effective learning and model performance.
 However, the RPN losses remain relatively elevated, indicating potential areas for improvement in anchor configurations or learning rate adjustments to enhance overall model efficacy.